-a.
+- a.
 The DCIOs will initiate investigations in accordance with law and governing regulations.
-Commanders and other leaders not assigned to the DCIOs must not impede or interfere with investigations or investigative techniques deemed appropriate by the DCIOs.

-(1) The Defense Criminal Investigative Service (DCIS) operates under the direction and control of the IG DoD and the Deputy Inspector General for Investigations.

-(2) The Military Criminal Investigative Organizations (MCIOs) operate under the direction and control of the Secretary of the Military Department concerned and the MCIO's director or commander.
+Commanders and other leaders not assigned to the DCIOs must not impede or interfere with investigations or investigative techniques deemed appropriate by the DCIOs. - (1) The Defense Criminal Investigative Service (DCIS) operates under the direction and control of the IG DoD and the Deputy Inspector General for Investigations. - (2) The Military Criminal Investigative Organizations (MCIOs) operate under the direction and control of the Secretary of the Military Department concerned and the MCIO's director or commander. - b.

-b.
 Investigations initiated by the DCIOs have primacy over collateral investigations conducted by commanders, safety investigators, and other organizational entities.
-Collateral investigations will not interfere with or otherwise hinder DCIO investigations.

-c.
-DCIO investigation reports will be fact-based and impartial for prosecutorial, civil, administrative, or other appropriate action.
+Collateral investigations will not interfere with or otherwise hinder DCIO investigations. - c.
+DCIO investigation reports will be fact-based and impartial for prosecutorial, civil, administrative, or other appropriate action. - d.

-d.
 DCIOs may initiate a criminal or civil investigation or conduct investigative activities when the DCIO is first able to identify a DoD nexus.
 The requirement for a DoD nexus to investigate may differ from jurisdiction to prosecute by appropriate Federal or military authorities.
-Examples of DoD nexus include a reasonable likelihood of one of the following:

-(1) The crime occurred on or against a DoD installation, facility, aircraft, vehicle, or vessel.
+Examples of DoD nexus include a reasonable likelihood of one of the following: - (1) The crime occurred on or against a DoD installation, facility, aircraft, vehicle, or vessel.

-(2) DoD resources, equipment, programs, or operations were used in the commission of the crime or affected by the commission of the crime.

-(3) A DoD entity, DoD civilian employee, Service member, or dependent was the victim of the crime when the offense falls within the DCIO's investigative jurisdiction.

-(4) The subject or the target of the investigation is currently affiliated with the DoD, was affiliated with the DoD at the time of the offense, or is subject to the Uniform Code of Military Justice.

-(5) The investigation actions were authorized by Paragraph 1.b. of Enclosure 3 of DoD Instruction (DoDI) 3025.21.

-(6) With concurrence of the applicable DCIO:

-(a) When the senior mission commander or battle space commander requests a criminal or civil investigation to support the DoD mission for contingency operations; or a.
-All DCIOs will maintain an automated records management and information system that is compliant with the Federal Bureau of Investigation's National Incident-Based Reporting System and National Data Exchange and the Law Enforcement Defense Data Exchange compatibility.

-(b) When there is a need to investigate crimes committed against a DoD entity, DoD civilian employee, Service member, or dependent or by a person or persons or other entities that are subject to the Uniform Code of Military Justice or Chapter 212 of Title 18, United States Code, also known as the "Military Extraterritorial Jurisdiction Act of 2000."
+- (2) DoD resources, equipment, programs, or operations were used in the commission of the crime or affected by the commission of the crime. - (3) A DoD entity, DoD civilian employee, Service member, or dependent was the victim of the crime when the offense falls within the DCIO's investigative jurisdiction. - (4) The subject or the target of the investigation is currently affiliated with the DoD, was affiliated with the DoD at the time of the offense, or is subject to the Uniform Code of Military Justice. - (5) The investigation actions were authorized by Paragraph 1.b. of Enclosure 3 of DoD Instruction (DoDI) 3025.21. - (6) With concurrence of the applicable DCIO: - (a) When the senior mission commander or battle space commander requests a criminal or civil investigation to support the DoD mission for contingency operations; or - (b) When there is a need to investigate crimes committed against a DoD entity, DoD civilian employee, Service member, or dependent or by a person or persons or other entities that are subject to the Uniform Code of Military Justice or Chapter 212 of Title 18, United States Code, also known as the "Military Extraterritorial Jurisdiction Act of 2000."